Macker85/Battleship-game/README.md

 ### Data Modelling
 - The data stored in the Google Spreadsheet is a combination of a username and password entered by the user on the login page.

 - A new user will enter their choice of username and password which will be stored in the spreadsheet "battleship usernames" which will b accessed with SHEET = GSPREAD_CLIENT.open("battleship usernames") and then in the worksheet 'usernames'.
-Their password will be stored in the same spreadsheet but in the 'passwords' worksheet.
+Their password will be stored in the same spreadsheet but in the "passwords" worksheet.

-- A returning user will type in their username, the function will check the 'usernames' worksheet for a matching value and return a welcome message if true.
-The user will be prompted for a password and the function will, once again, check the 'passwords' worksheet for a matching value.
-If the function returns both inputs then the user will be allowed to play the game.
+- A returning user will type in their username, the function will check the "usernames" worksheet for a matching value and return a welcome message if true.
+The user will be prompted for a password and the function will then check the "passwords" worksheet for a matching value.
+If the function returns both inputs then the user will be allowed to play the game, if not they will be prompted to try again at the login function.

-- If the returning user inputs do not match, the user will be taken to the start of the login function where they can try again or enter a new set of credentials.

 ## Technologies Used